Rekiahhinton/technical-writing-portfolio/docs/prompt_engineering/text_summarization_prompting.md

 ### Checking for Truthfulness

 The final step is to conduct an output accuracy review.
+The review occurs by comparing the summarized analysis to the original support document and checking for accuracy.

+#### Result

+The summarized analysis is accurate because it draws upon multiple themes from the original document as requested.
+It also cites each resource the user could access from the document while including context and inferring the intention behind each resource.

-The review occurs by comparing the summarized analysis to the original support document.
-If the analysis maintains the content quality of the original document, the text summarization was successful.
-This comparison is necessary to ensure the language model (LM) completes the process without excessive bias that would distort the intention of the original document.
+The analysis maintains the content quality of the original document, which indicates the text summarization was successful.

+This comparison is necessary to ensure the language model (LM) completes the process without excessive bias that would distort the information of the original document and yield an inaccurate result.